messon007/aiapp/vehicle architecture.md

 #### Software Components defined in BCM's BSW layer
 1. 'IOInOut' is software components used to control IO and read IO status.
-2. 'EthReceiver' is used to receive incoming request from Ethernet.
+2. 'EthReceiver' is used to receive incoming signals from Ethernet.
-3. 'EthSender' is used to send out response to Ethernet.
+3. 'EthSender' is used to send signals to Ethernet.

 #### Software Components defined in BCM's ADP layer
-1. 'SOAFrame' is used to forward signals from BSW to ASW and from ASW to BSW.
+1. 'SOAFrame' is used to forward signals from BSW layer to ASW layer when there is incoming signal from outer ECU.
+2. 'SOAFrame' is also used to forward signals from ASW layer to BSW layer when there is outgoing signal to outer ECU.
+3. 'SOAFrame' can't forward signals from one software component to another software component when they are both in same layer.

 #### Software Components designed in BCM's ASW layer
 1. All software components deployed in BCM physical ECU are SOA service.
-2. All services will process incoming control request, handle it according to service-specific processing logic (such as send request to other ECU by IO etc), send out response at last.
+2. All services will process incoming control request, handle it according to service-specific process logic(different for each specific service), send out response at last.
-3. The specific services will be described in following section.
+3. The specific services and the processing logic will be described in following section.

 ##### RoofLight Service
 1. Car user can control RoofLight by touching HU screen.
 2. RoofLight Service is deployed in BCM's ASW layer as a SOA service.
+3. The process logic in RoofLight Service will be sending signal to RoofLight ECU by IO, after 100ms, read IO status and then send to HU following the software architecture.